Alan-Saju/Eye_Disease_Detection/README.md

 # Vision Saver: Eye Disease Prediction

 Vision Saver is a web application built using Django and Bootstrap, designed to predict eye diseases using a deep learning model trained with TensorFlow.
-The model boasts an accuracy of 90% in identifying various eye conditions.
-The application is hosted on Azure for seamless accessibility.
+The model has an accuracy of 80% in identifying various eye conditions.

 ## Abstract